Ligue du LOL: Context

 The "Ligue du LOL" is the name of a private Facebook group created in 2009 by journalist Vincent Glad, which was made up of approximately fifteen men and two or three women.
 Over time the Ligue du LOL grew to approximately 20 to 40 persons, mainly early users of Twitter, most of whom worked in communication, journalism, web, and advertising.
 According to Libération, in 2019 the group numbered around 30.
 After the scandal erupted in February 2019, group members defended the Facebook page by claiming that it allowed them to exchange findings on the web and to share jokes and advice.
 Group member Henri Michel stated that this page was intended to allow participants to make jokes that could not have been made in public.
 He admitted that the page also included an "observatory of Twitter personalities", where jokes were made about certain Twitter users.
 He commented that these Twitter users became a sort of "obsession of certain group members".

 A subset of the Ligue du LOL members are accused of harassing other users of Twitter, either individually or as a group, using public and anonymous accounts.
-Many of the alleged victims are women, like Florence Porcel (journalist), Florence Desruol (UMP activist), Capucine Piot (bloger), Daria Marx (activist and author), Nora Bouazzouni, Mélanie Wanga(journalist), Lucile Bellan (journalist), Aïcha Kottman (news critic), as well as men like Cyprien (youtuber), Matthias Jambon-Puillet (author), Thomas Messias (journalist), and Benjamin Lancar (politician).
+Many of the alleged victims are women, like Florence Porcel (journalist), Florence Desruol (UMP activist), Capucine Piot (bloger), Daria Marx (activist and author), Nora Bouazzouni, Mélanie Wanga(journalist), Lucile Bellan (journalist), Aïcha Kottmann (TV shows critic), as well as men like Cyprien (youtuber), Matthias Jambon-Puillet (author), Thomas Messias (journalist), and Benjamin Lancar (politician).
 Lancar was mocked for his presumed homosexuality: a Ligue du LOL member put his photo on a fly swatter (the French word for fly swatter, "tapette", is also a derogatory term for a gay man), at a time when he was leading the Jeunes Populaires group.
 He was referred to by members of the Ligue as the "tapette Lancar".

 Several victims claimed they had alerted the employers of members of the Ligue who were involved in harassment.
 For instance, Johan Hufnagel who was a co-founder of Slate and thus Vincent Glad's manager, was reportedly informed about the group's activities.